 Fact 1: Glut of Biomass

-Farmers have limited options for disposing of their orchard waste:
+Producers have limited options for disposing of their orchard waste:

 - Some bury their waste.
 But this option is expensive and leads to slower decomposition.
 The fungal growth and nematodes also caused by this option can hurt the live trees.

 - Some burn it in piles, which causes air quality issues and requires an expensive permit.
+Very soon, these permits will not be available.